9. Koroviev's stunts

 These foreign tourists

-In the original Russian version the term Интурист (Intourist) is used.
-It’s derived from Иностранный Турист (Inostranny Tourist) or Foreign Tourist, which was an organisation in the Soviet Union which served as a travel agency, but also as a branch of the NKVD to keep an eye on dangerous foreigners.
+In the original Russian text, the term Интурист [Intourist] is used.
+It’s short for Иностранный Турист [Inostranny Tourist] or Foreign Tourist, which was an organisation in the Soviet Union which served as a travel agency, but also as a branch of the secret service NKVD to keep an eye on dangerous foreigners.

-Intourist was created in 1929 by Stalin.
+Intourist was created in 1929 by Joseph Vissarionovich Stalin (1878-1953).
 After the collapse of the Soviet Union it was privatized.
 It is now property of the Moscow based Sistema, and it’s one of the most important tourist organisations in the world with a huge network of banks, hotels and exchange offices.

 But where are the witnesses?